 Consumer communities have strong networks, and when they find a deal that’s truly just for them, they share it broadly.
 Ninety-six percent of the military would share a personalized offer with others in the military community, and 78% of teachers hear about teacher discounts from their colleagues.

 Using an identity marketing platform creates a better user experience because it enables your customers to be verified instantly without ever having to leave your website.
 It also allows you to seamlessly integrate your offers into your loyalty programs.
 This shows customers that you value them and their community—not just for a one-time offer, but as an ongoing part of your brand family.

 Michaels has done this masterfully.The company ties their teacher, senior, and military offers to their loyalty program, which allows the brand to engage them year-round.
 And when Lowe’s used digital verification to integrate its military discount with their MyLowe’s program, it doubled the number of in-store trips for the military and saw a 4x increase in their email click-through rates.

-This kind of loyalty holds true across all consumer tribes.
+This kind of loyalty holds true across all consumer communities.
 When a brand provides customers with a digitally verified personalized offer, 82% will shop there more often.

 06 Instill Brand Trust

 Digital verification instills trust, and when it comes to personalized offers, consumers will punish brands that are lax.

 According to Kelton Research, 47 million Americans said knowing a brand allowed a personalized offer to be redeemed by shoppers who weren’t eligible for it would negatively impact their brand interactions.
 Half said they would shop there less often, and one in three would recommend their friends and family shop elsewhere.